What is the Best Coffee Maker?

 Coffee that is brewed shortly after being ground will generally taste better than coffee that has been ground hours, days, or weeks prior.

-Now, I'm not saying to take my word for it without first testing this yourself, but the freshly ground coffee theory has quite possibly the biggest consensus among coffee professionals and aficionados.
+Now, I'm not saying to take my word for it without first testing this theory yourself, but the freshly-ground-coffee-is-better theory has quite possibly the biggest consensus among coffee professionals and aficionados.

-So before you go looking for the best coffee maker, you may want to first start searching for the best coffee grinder first.
+So before you go looking for the best coffee maker, you may want to begin your quest for better coffee by seeking the best coffee grinder first.

 Properly Ground Coffee

-It isn't enough to just throw your whole bean coffee into a grinder and flip a switch, press a button, or start turning a hand crank.
+It isn't enough to just throw your whole bean coffee into a grinder's hopper and flip a switch, press a button, or start turning a hand crank.